March 16, 2023

 Single turbo has comparatively more power band than the twin-turbo setup and hence, is capable of delivering more horsepower.
 They also develop boost slower, which makes them a better option for muscle cars that need to uplift their engine performance.

-Twin turbos have a few disadvantages; a larger size is the prime one.
+Twin turbo kit has a few disadvantages; a larger size is the prime one.
 That is why they need more space in your car engine.
 Usually, everyday cars have enough space in their bonnet and hence, they are great options if your regular vehicle needs an upgrade in performance.
 Also, in the case of a twin-turbo set, the turbine wheel operates within two turbines which results in higher turbine flow.
 This results in a lowering of the total turbine efficiency.

 Twin-turbo set operates the exhaust from four cylinders and that’s the main reason they are super-fast.
 If you want to avoid the frustrating turbo lag and want your engine to run faster than the single turbo, the twin one is for you.